okeshawarz/prospectus/draft5.md

 differential rents.
-Thus, any action that increases the concentration of population in a particular urban space also increased the productivity of that space (what can we say about the "productivity" of a particular space?), but because of the nature of private land ownership, any gains to that productivity are captured by landlords.
-In other words, an additional worker that moves to an urban agglomeration has *external effects* on the productivity of other workers for which he or she is not compensated for by an increase in the wage, *and* that these gains are a pure redistribution away from the productive sector of the economy^[Marxist accounts of this, e.g. @harvey1974, point out that this need not be entirely redistributive; capitalist land markets do have an efficiency-enhancing function by directing production to its most *locationally* profitable use].
+Thus, any action that increases the concentration of population in a particular urban space also increased the productivity of that space (what can we say about the "productivity" of a particular space?), but because of the nature of private land ownership, any gains to that productivity are captured by landlords; an additional worker that moves to an urban agglomeration has *external effects* on the productivity of other workers for which he or she is not compensated for by an increase in the wage, *and* that these gains are a pure redistribution away from the productive sector of the economy^[Marxist accounts of this, e.g.
+@harvey1974, point out that this need not be entirely redistributive;
+capitalist land markets do have an efficiency-enhancing function by directing production to its most *locationally* profitable use].

+It seems somewhat unreasonable that landlords are able to obtain the *entire* surplus, in a sort of Ultimatum Game equilibrium-- obviously workers are (sometimes!) made better off when productivity increases, and firms are able to make profit over and above the amount paid to rent.
+Likewise, rather than a new feudal class rising up and snuffing out corporate capital and impoverished workers, the gains to landed property ebb and flow, high in some areas and lower in others.
+If, as in the question of wages, the rent payment is determined by relative bargaining power, then what are the parameters of the bargaining problem?
+What strengthens land against labor and land against capital?
+At what point do their incentives align?
+These are questions that this essay intends to investigate.

-The Henry George Theorem^[in its general form (Arnott 2004): "in any constrained Pareto optimal and nontrivial allocation of population in a spatial economy, the aggregate shadow losses from increasing returns to scale activities just equal the aggregate shadow profits from the decreasing returns to scale activities."], first formalized by @arnott1979, is now a staple of public finance.
+The Henry George Theorem^[in its general form (Arnott 2004): "in any constrained Pareto optimal and nontrivial allocation of population in a spatial economy, the aggregate shadow losses from increasing returns to scale activities just equal the aggregate shadow profits from the decreasing returns to scale activities."], first formalized by
+@arnott1979, is now a staple of public finance.
 It shows that, under certain conditions, aggregate spending on public goods will increase aggregate rent based on land value by at least that amount, thereby leading to calculations of optimal city sizes, among other things.
 Technical discussion of the HGT and its implications are beyond the scope of this essay, but the salient point I wish to focus on is that the theorem highlights the _externality_ problem facing urban planners and would-be city dwellers: each landlord's absolute control over their own personal fiefdom allows them to accrue external benefits from both public *and private actions* undertaken outside their property; for George the idea really was that *any* locationally-specific increase in productivity would we bargained away into land rents.
 Again, the question arises-- what are the parameters of this value capture?
 George was limited by his analysis of the relationship between labor and capital-- for him, the ratio of wages to profits remained constant, and they both rose and fell in the same proportion in the face of rising or falling rents.
 One of the questions this dissertation intends to address is, if land rents are the result of distributional conflict between land and labor, how does this affect (and is affected by) the distributional conflict between labor and capital^[Marx famously commented harshly on the Georgist Single Tax Movement, writing in a letter to Friedrich Sorge "All these “socialists” since Colins have this much in common that they leave wage labour and therefore capitalist production in existence and try to bamboozle themselves or the world into believing that if ground rent were transformed into a state tax all the evils of capitalist production would disappear of themselves.
 The whole thing is therefore simply an attempt, decked out with socialism, to save capitalist domination and indeed to establish it afresh on an even wider basis than its present one."]?

 In George's own words: